lorcanrae/spaceship-titanic/README.md

 # API

-I created an API using FastAPI and Uvicorn, packaged the container using Docker, and exposed the API using GCP Container Registry and Cloud Run.
+I created an API using FastAPI and Uvicorn, packaged the container using Docker, pushed the Docker image to GCP Container Registry, and exposed the API using GCP Cloud Run

 # Model